WordPress/gutenberg/packages/scripts/README.md

 This is how you execute the script with presented setup:

--   `npm run lint:md:js` - lints markdown files in the entire project’s directories.
+-   `pnpm lint:md:js` - lints markdown files in the entire project’s directories.

 By default, files located in `build`, `node_modules`, and `vendor` folders are ignored.